 Tell your doctor about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.

-Some of your other medicines may affect the way XARELTO works.
+Some of your other medicines may affect the way XARELTO works, causing side effects.
 Certain medicines may increase your risk of bleeding.
 See "What is the most important information I should know about XARELTO?"